PolymerLabs/arcs/README.md

 ### Installing within the Arcs project:

 ```
-$ npm install
+$ ./tools/npm-install-all
 $ ./tools/sigh
 ```

-`npm install` is required on a fresh checkout.
+`./tools/npm-install-all` is required on a fresh checkout.
 After that it only needs to be re-run infrequently as new dependencies are included, and usually a build failure will be the signal for that.

 ## Git Setup